claclacla/Recipe-for-a-CQRS-ES-baked-with-Ruby-on-rails-Socket.io-and-Docker/README.md

 #### Orders events manager
 This microservice checks periodically if there are new commands into the `events` collection and execute them ordered by creation time.
-After execution publish a message to notify the `orders` collection of the `Write database` update.
+After execution publish a message to notify the `orders` collection of the `Source database` update.

 #### Orders readable data baker
-This microservice translates the `orders` collection of the `Write database` updates in objects created for reading operations into the `orders` collection of the `Read database`.
+This microservice translates the `orders` collection of the `Source database` updates in objects created for reading operations into the `orders` collection of the `Presentation database`.
-After the data were written, it sends a message in order to inform the `Read database` change.
+After the data were written, it sends a message in order to inform the `Presentation database` change.

 ### **API**